Do you want to install and set up All in One SEO for WordPress?

 Similarly, the plugin also allows you to add verification codes for other services like Bing Webmaster Tools, Yandex, Baidu, and Pinterest site verification.

-In fact, if any third-party service asks you to add some code to your site’s header, then you can use this page to add those codes under the ‘Miscellaneous Verification’ box.
+In fact, if any third-party service asks you to add some code to your site’s header, then you can use this page to add those codes in the ‘Miscellaneous Verification’ box.

 Don’t forget to click on the ‘Save Changes’ button to store your settings.